SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     Grammar of a typealias declaration

     typealias-declaration --> typealias-head typealias-assignment
+    typealias-head --> ``typealias`` typealias-name
+    typealias-name --> identifier
+    typealias-assignment --> ``=`` type

+..
+Old grammar:
+    typealias-declaration --> typealias-head typealias-assignment
     typealias-head --> ``typealias`` typealias-name type-inheritance-clause-OPT
     typealias-name --> identifier
     typealias-assignment --> ``=`` type

+..
+TR: Are type aliases allowed to contain a type-inheritance-clause?
+    Currently, this doesn't work, and it seems as though it shouldn't work.
+    Doesn't it only make sense to specify protocol conformance requirements in the context of an associated typealias (declared as protocol member)?
+    I modified the grammar under the assumption that they are not allowed.

 .. _Declarations_FunctionDeclaration: